 How to practice your harmonica to get amazing progress fast!
+Ignore the single note bit if you are just starting please, it's just for reference

 Learn this simple 5-part practice plan and supercharge your playing skills, confidence, impro ability, fun, & repertoireWatch Promo to get a sneaky peek!